jc471076/CMS-plugin/readme.txt

 writen by: Mayuresh Lande

 My website name is U3A.
 The website for university of third age.
-The website link is http://mayureshl.sgedu.site/ For this website I create one plugine name as Youtube subs which is used for youtube subscription.
+The website link is http://mayureshl.sgedu.site/ For this website I create one plugine name as My Youtube which is used for youtube subscription.
 Once the youtube icon is clicked it takes the user to a youtube channel.
 Then the user can subscribe and watch the videos.
 To make this plugin we need the follow the steps mentioned below:
 1. Create one  My Youtube plugin folder to view a wordpress web-content/ plugin folder.